vueuse/vueuse/packages/core/useTimer/index.md

 ## Statuses

 - RUNNING -> The timer is active
-- STOPPED -> The timer is not started
+- STOPPED -> The timer has not started
 - PAUSED -> The timer is paused
 - FINISHED -> The timer is finished